-NJ company filling toilet paper void – as it rebuilds from devastating fire
+NJ company filling toilet paper void – a year after devastating fire destroyed factory

 Just weeks after resuming business following a devastating fire, a New Jersey-based paper company finds itself playing a key role amid the coronavirus outbreak.